 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
-Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - $\circ\,$ the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - When involved in practice drills, students must not be required to close their eyes or be blindfolded. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.
+Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - $\circ\,$ the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission.

+- Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A warm-up and cool-down must be included. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - When involved in practice drills, students must not be required to close their eyes or be blindfolded. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles. - The batters must be taught to drop or lay the bat down after hitting, not release it during the followthrough of the swing. - To avoid dangers of a slipped bat, non-fielding players must stand well back of the batter's box, must be on the bench, or must be behind a screen or fence (with fingers kept way from the screen).
+On deck batter circle, if used, must be located in a designated area away from the batter and other non-fielding players to avoid interference with the play and on deck batter being hit by a swinging bat. - The students must be informed about the importance of keeping their eyes on the flight of the ball when playing offense (for example, running bases) and when playing defense (for example, pitcher, infielders and outfielders). - Use a commitment line on third-base line. - All plays at home plate must be force plays.
+No tagging at home plate.

-- Students must be informed that they are not to share water bottles. - Any exposed orthopaedic apparatus (for example, knee brace, cast) that presents a safety concern to other players must be soft or padded.
-Such devices must be approved by the official prior to the commencement of the game. - No tackling or full body contact. - Flags must not be tucked or tied to the belt and must release easily when pulled. - When playing touch/tag rugby: - clearly define areas of the body that can be touched/tagged (e.g. arms, legs, back) - \circ inform students that a tag is a touch, not a push, grab or punch - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
+- Appropriate sliding techniques must be taught to minimize the risk of injury. - Head-first sliding techniques are not allowed. - When practicing indoors with a regulation bat: - use a batting cage; - use a pitcher behind a protective cage or batters hit off a tee (in each case batters hit into a cage); - all non active players must be behind cage, no fielders allowed. - The location of spectators must not present a safety concern. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
 A school is responsible for supervising its own spectators.
 The ratio of supervisor to spectators must address safety concerns. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
 In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.